- About Us

 - Harvest 2050 Blog

-- The 2014 GAP Report is being presented today at the World Food Prize Symposium in Des Moines, Iowa.
-The event will be streamed live online from 11:00 AM to noon CDT at www.globalharvestinitiative.org
+- The 2014 GAP Report is presented at the World Food Prize Symposium in Des Moines, Iowa and the event is streamed live online October 14 from 11:00 AM to noon CDT at globalharvestinitiative.org

 About The Global Harvest Initiative

-The Global Harvest Initiative (GHI) is a private-sector voice for productivity growth throughout the agricultural value chain to sustainably meet the demands of a growing world.
-Since its establishment in 2009, GHI has been focused on the importance of agricultural productivity for global food security, and since 2010, GHI has released its signature GAP Report®, an annual benchmark of the global rate of agricultural productivity.
-GHI’s growing membership includes Accenture, DuPont Pioneer, Elanco, John Deere, and Monsanto.
-Visit us at www.globalharvestinitiative.org, Twitter @Harvest2050 twitter.com/harvest2050, and Facebook facebook.com/GlobalHarvestInitiative.
+The Global Harvest Initiative (GHI) is a collaborative private-sector voice for productivity growth throughout the agricultural value chain to sustainably meet the demands of a growing world.
+Since 2009, GHI has been focused on the importance of agricultural productivity for global food security, and releases its signature GAP Report®, an annual benchmark of the global rate of agricultural productivity.
+GHI’s growing membership includes DuPont, Elanco Animal Health, John Deere, Monsanto Company, The Mosaic Company, and Novozymes.
+GHI is joined by 13 Consultative Partner Organizations, from the conservation, university and multilateral development bank sectors.
+Visit us at https://www.globalharvestinitiative.org, Twitter @Harvest2050 http://twitter.com/#!/harvest2050, and Facebook http://www.facebook.com/GlobalHarvestInitiative.